juaml/junifer/docs/extending/marker.rst

 .. _extending_markers_init:

-Step 2: Initialise the marker
+Step 2: Initialize the marker
 -----------------------------

 In this step we need to define the parameters of the marker the user can provide